framboise-pi/MMM-MySenseHat/README.md

 ----------------------------------------------------

 # Update
-To update MMM-MySenseHat, go to the MMM-MotionEye folder:
+To update MMM-MySenseHat, go to the MMM-MySenseHat folder:

 * cd ~/MagicMirror/modules/MMM-MySenseHat
 * git pull